Paris archbishop who had 'ambiguous' relationship resigns

-PARIS (AP) — Pope Francis has accepted the resignation of the archbishop of Paris after he admitted to an “ambiguous” relationship with a woman in 2012.
+PARIS (AP) — Pope Francis on Thursday accepted the resignation of the archbishop of Paris, who unexpectedly offered to step down last week after admitting to an “ambiguous” relationship with a woman in 2012.

-Archbishop Michel Aupetit said in a statement on Thursday that he offered to step down “to preserve the diocese from the division that suspicion and loss of trust are continuing to provoke.”
+The Vatican said in a statement that the pope accepted Aupetit’s offer, and named Monsignor Georges Pontier to serve temporarily in his place pending the pontiff’s appointment of a permanent new archbishop.

-The Vatican said in a statement that the pope accepted Aupetit’s offer and named Monsignor George Pontier to serve in the archbishop’s place.
+The resignation comes amid great upheaval in the French Catholic Church.
+A report in October estimated some 3,000 French priests had committed sexual abuse over the past 70 years.
+And last year, the pope accepted the resignation of French Roman Catholic Cardinal Philippe Barbarin in connection with the coverup of sexual abuse of dozens of boys by a predatory priest.

-Aupetit, who had led the Paris church since 2018, sent a letter to Francis offering to resign following a report in Le Point magazine saying he had a consensual, intimate relationship with a woman.
-Aupetit told Le Point he didn’t have sexual relations with the woman.
+The Vatican gave no reason for why Francis had accepted Aupetit’s resignation, or why the decision had come so quickly after it had been offered.
+French media have additionally pointed to alleged governance problems in the archdiocese, which could have also been an underlying reason behind Francis’ swift decision to remove Aupetit.

 The article in Le Point relied on several anonymous sources who said they had seen a 2012 e-mail Aupetit sent by mistake to his secretary.
 Aupetit denied being the author of the email.

-Roman Catholic prelates take vows of chastity.
 At the time of the alleged relationship, Aupetit was a priest in the archdiocese of Paris.
+He became Paris archbishop in 2018.

 “I ask forgiveness of those I could have hurt and assure you all of my deep friendship and my prayers,” Aupetit said in his statement.
 He said he was “greatly disturbed by the attacks against me.”